-I am currently a Visiting Scholar at the Redwood Center for Theoretical Neuroscience at UC Berkeley, which produced some publications (see Google Scholar).
+I spent some time as a Visiting Scholar at the Redwood Center for Theoretical Neuroscience at UC Berkeley, which produced some publications (see Google Scholar).

-My general research interest is in how the brain works when viewed as an information processing system, particularly at the level of the neural circuit in vision.
+My core research interest is in understanding how the brain works when viewed as an information processing system, with a particular focus on the neural circuits underlying visual perception.
 I am also interested in human organizations when viewed as systems, and the use of technology to implement intelligent learning behavior.

-My current work focuses on biologically-realistic spiking network models of visual pattern detection and "sparse code" formation.
+My most recent neuroscience work has focused on biologically-realistic spiking network models of visual pattern detection and sparse code formation.
 Sparse coding is a method for representing information that appears to be used by the brain.
 Its key characteristic is that very few representation variables (neurons) are active at any given moment.

-My latest research project is E-I Net, a neural circuit model and simulation engine written in MATLAB that learns sparse code patterns using an approach inspired by the brain's visual cortex.
+One research project is E-I Net, a neural circuit model and simulation engine written in MATLAB that learns sparse code patterns using an approach inspired by the brain's visual cortex.
 This was written up in a paper published in The Journal of Neuroscience (abstract, PDF).